Crohn's disease can increase the risk of problems with the gallbladder.

-These problems include the formation of hard deposits—called gallstones—within the gallbladder, the UMMC states.
+These problems include the formation of hard deposits—called gallstones—within the gallbladder.
 Although the stones don’t always cause problems, they can cause complications, such as inflammation of the gallbladder (cholecystitis), infection, and pain.

 Gallbladder problems may require their own treatment.
 This can include fasting, drug treatment, and even surgery to remove the gallbladder.
-The gallbladder isn’t essential to the body's function and can be safely removed to prevent chronic problems, the UMMC states.
-The risk is higher for Crohn's sufferers who are older than 60, and in those who have had multiple surgeries, especially where the small and large intestines meet, according to the UMMC.
+The gallbladder isn’t essential to the body's function and can be safely removed to prevent chronic problems.
+The risk is higher for Crohn's sufferers who are older than 60, and in those who have had multiple surgeries, especially where the small and large intestines meet.

 Surgery is a common treatment for people with Crohn's disease.
 As many as three out of four people with Crohn's will undergo surgical treatments to help them deal with the disease, according to the Mayo Clinic.
 A lot of these people will have to have multiple surgeries.

 Procedures can involve widening areas of the digestive system that have narrowed from the disease, removing diseased portions of tissue, and reconnecting healthy ones.
 Or, in more severe cases, removal of the entire colon (large intestine) and rectum may be necessary.